magratheaguide/.github/CODE_OF_CONDUCT.md

 # Magrathea Code of Conduct

-Like the technical community as a whole, the Magrathea team and community is made up of a mixture of people from all over the world, working on every aspect of the mission--including mentorship, teaching, and connecting people.
+Like the technical community as a whole, the Magrathea team and community is made up of a mixture of people from all over the world, working on every aspect of the mission—including mentorship, teaching, and connecting people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to founders, crew, contributors, and those seeking help and guidance.

 This isn’t an exhaustive list of things that you can’t do.
-Rather, take it in the spirit in which it’s intended--a guide to make it easier to enrich all of us and the technical communities in which we participate.
+Rather, take it in the spirit in which it’s intended—a guide to make it easier to enrich all of us and the technical communities in which we participate.

 ## Our Standards